-What is the cron job working directory?
+What is the crontab working directory?

-Cron job "run as" user
+When creating cron jobs as | Cron job "run as" user is |

-$ crontab -e
+$ crontab -e | The current user |

-$ sudo crontab -e
+$ sudo crontab -e | The root user |

-$ sudo -u foo crontab -e
+$ sudo -u foo crontab -e | The user foo |

-The user specified on the cron line
+File in /etc/cron.d/* | The user specified on the cron line, or root |

-The user specified on the cron line
+Entry in /etc/crontab | The user specified on the cron line or root |

 Once you've identified which user a cron job is run as, with sufficient privileges, you can drop into their home directory and run the script yourself.